zio/zio/docs/howto/migrate/migration-guide.md

     > **_Note:_**
     >
     > The new pattern encourages us to parametrize _case classes_ to introduce service dependencies and then using `toLayer` syntax as a very simple way that always works.
 But it doesn't enforce us to do that.
-We can also just pull whatever services we want from the environment using `ZIO.service` or `ZManaged.service` and then implement the service and call `toLayer` on it:
+We can also just pull whatever services we want from the environment using `ZIO.service` and then implement the service and call `toLayer` on it:
     > ```scala mdoc:silent:nest
     > object LoggingLive {
     >   val layer: ZLayer[Clock with Console, Nothing, Logging] =